ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 G. After all MNPs within pair have been called, call remaining mismatches as SNPs.

 This algorithm leads to specific calling expectations for consecutive mismatch runs/tracts with nearby isolated mismatches.
 In these cases, consecutive mismatch runs are called as compact MNPs, as opposed to including the isolated mismatch as part of the MNP call.

+### Mate pair concordance

+Enforcing concordance may lead to under-quantification of variant frequencies in cases where a significant proportion of pairs do not have appreciable overlap between R1 and R2.
+Insufficient overlap between mates may be due to inadequate primer design and/or overzealous 3’ base quality trimming.
+Additionally, for RACE-like libraries, a high proportion of fragment lengths greater than the read length may also limit sensitivity.

+### satmut_utils frequency calculation

+The denominator for the variant frequency calculation- i.e. fragment coverage depth- is determined after filtering on read edit distance (NM tag) and mate pair overlap (concordance).
+If a primer BED file is provided to satmut_utils, read segments originating from synthetic primer sequence do not contribute to fragment depth (DP).
+When the MNP span (variant reference coordinates) covers both a synthetic primer position and an adjacent position in the amplicon, the minimum depth of coverage in the MNP span is used as the denominator for the frequency: CAF=CAO/DP.

+### satmut\_utils call error correction preprocessing steps

+satmut\_utils call supports multiple methods for moderating false positives calls.
+Application of these methods is optional but improves specificity.

+1. Synthetic primer base quality masking

+To prohibit false positive calls arising from primer synthesis errors, satmut_utils call provides a masking strategy to demarcate read segments originating from synthetic primer sequence.
+In masking, base qualities for these segments are set to 0 and omitted from variant calls.
+This step requires the user to provide a primer BED file specifying the primers used in target enrichment.

+2. Unique-molecular-identifier (UMI)-based read consensus deduplication

+UMIs tag unique molecules prior to target enrichment with PCR, allowing for a more accurate estimation of molecular counts.
+UMI-based consensus deduplication improves the specificity of calls and variant frequency accuracy, as PCR jackpots are deduplicated/collapsed and some PCR and sequencing errors may be removed in the process of generating the consensus read.

+This option assumes UMIs are at the start of R1, and utilizes UMI-tools (Smith et al. 2017) to group read duplicates based on R1 UMI-POS, where POS is the R1 aligned start position.
+In grouping pairs, the template length is ignored by passing --ignore-tlen. satmut\_utils then employs a consensus deduplication workflow to correct errors within duplicate groups and generate a consensus R1 and R2.
+The consensus base call at each aligned position of the duplicate group is determined by majority vote.
+In ties (two duplicates in the UMI group), if one read matches the reference, the reference base is chosen.
+Otherwise, the base call with the higher base quality is selected.
+If both bases have the same quality, the consensus base is chosen at random.

+Unlike other consensus deduplication tools (Clement et al. 2018; Chen et al. 2019), consensus deduplication is supported for RACE-like libraries.
+In one RACE-like library preparation method (Anchored Multiplex PCR, Zheng et al. 2014), the R2 starts at a primer and R1 contains a UMI-adapter which ligates to an internal fragmentation site or the 5’ or 3’ end of the molecule.

+For RACE-like libraries, as a result of passing umi\_tools the --ignore-tlen option, R2s that share the same R1 UMI-POS but do not share the same R2 start coordinate may be merged into a R2 consensus contig.
+This logic ensures accurate fragment depth of coverage reporting for RACE-like data, but may create R2 contigs with read lengths greater than the sequencing read length.
+It may also lead to a small proportion of R2 contigs with internal unknown base calls (N), which arise when merged R2s do not overlap one another.

+To disable such merging of RACE-like R2s during consensus deduplication, the user can provide --primer_fasta.
+When a primer FASTA is provided, the primer from which R2 originates is appended to the UMI prior to grouping.
+This ensures R2s emanating from different primers are assigned to separate groups, despite sharing the same R1 UMI-POS.
+Note that fragment depth of coverage will not be as accurate with this option.
+However, this option prohibits deletion artifacts arising from merging of non-overlapping R2s.
+See also the --contig\_del\_threshold option.

+To recap, when provided RACE-like data, satmut\_utils assembles R2 contigs from multiple R2s sharing a common R1 UMI-position.
+While not supported, dual UMIs on R1 and R2 may be possible by modification of the source code that calls umi\_tools.

 ## Code examples